 Figure~\ref{fig:overview}(c) illustrates the whole network architecture, which contains a bottom-up pathway as the encoder and a top-down pathway as the decoder.
 While the encoder has a backbone network offering feature representations of different levels, the decoder can be seen as a FPN equipped with several FAMs.

 \textbf{Encoder Part.} We choose standard networks pre-trained on ImageNet~\cite{imagenet} for image classification as our backbone network by removing the last fully connected layer.
-Specifically, ResNet series~\cite{resnet} and DF series~\cite{DF-seg-net} are used and compared in our experiments.
-All backbones have $4$ stages with residual blocks, and each stage has a convolutional layer with stride 2 in the first place to downsample the feature map chasing for both computational efficiency and larger receptive fields.
+Specifically, our experiments use and compare the ResNet series~\cite{resnet} and DF series~\cite{DF-seg-net}.
+All backbones consist of $4$ stages with residual blocks.
+To achieve both computational efficiency and larger receptive fields, we include a convolutional layer with a stride of 2 as the first layer in each stage, which downsamples the feature map.
 We additionally adopt the Pyramid Pooling Module (PPM)~\cite{pspnet} for its superior power to capture contextual information.
 In our setting, the output of PPM shares the same resolution as that of the last residual module.
 In this situation, we treat PPM and the last residual module together as the last stage for the upcoming FPN.
-Other modules like ASPP~\cite{deeplabv3} can also be plugged into our network, which are also experimentally ablated in experiment part.
+Other modules like ASPP~\cite{deeplabv3} can also be plugged into our network, which is also experimentally ablated in the experiment part.

 \textbf{Aligned FPN Decoder.} Our SFNet decoder takes feature maps from the encoder and uses the aligned feature pyramid for final scene parsing.
 By replacing normal bi-linear up-sampling with FAM in the top-down pathway of FPN~\cite{fpn}, $\{\FF_l\}_{l=2}^4$ is refined to $\{\widetilde{\FF}_l\}_{l=2}^4$, where top-level feature maps are aligned and fused into their bottom levels via element-wise addition and $l$ represents the range of feature pyramid level.
 For scene parsing, $\{\widetilde{\FF}_l\}_{l=2}^4 \cup \{\FF_5\}$ are up-sampled to the same resolution (\emph{i.e.}, 1/4 of the input image) and concatenated together for prediction.
-Considering there are still misalignments during the previous step, we also replace these up-sampling operations with the proposed FAM.
-To be note that, we only verify the effectiveness of such design in ablation studies.
-Our final models for real time application do not contain such replacement for better speed and accuracy trade-off.
+Considering there still exists misalignment during the previous step, we also replace these up-sampling operations with the proposed FAM.
+To be noted, we only verify the effectiveness of such design in ablation studies.
+Our final models for the real-time application do not contain such a replacement for better speed and accuracy trade-off.